cytoscape/cytoscape.js/documentation/md/style.md

 * **`segment-distances`** : A series of values that specify for each segment point the distance perpendicular to a line formed from source to target, e.g. `-20 20 -20`.
 * **`segment-weights`** : A series of values that weights segment points along a line from source to target, e.g. `0.25 0.5 0.75`.
 A value usually ranges on [0, 1], with 0 towards the source node and 1 towards the target node --- but larger or smaller values can also be used.
 * **`segment-radii`** : A series of values that provide the radii of the different points positioned by `segment-distances` and `segment-weights`, e.g. `15 0 5`.
 If less radii are provided tha points have been defined, the last provided radius will be used for all the missing radius.
 If a single radius is provided, it will therefore be applied to all the segment's points.
-* **`radius-type`** : Defines where `segment-radii` are applied, which is particularly relevant when the corner angle is acute.
+* **`radius-type`** : Defines where `segment-radii` are applied (see [demo](demos/radius-types)), which is particularly relevant when the corner angle is acute.
 You can provide multiple values to define the radius type for each provided radius.
 Values can be:
      * `arc-radius`: **Default strategy**: The `radius` property is applied to the corner arc, which will be placed further away from the control point if the arc doesn't fit in an acute angle.
      * `influence-radius`: The radius property is applied to the control point sphere of influence.
 The arcs for a given control point will all start and end at `radius` distance from the `control-points`.
 * **`edge-distances`** :